Install on a GNU/Linux server

 elabctl initialize

-# same as: docker exec -it elabftw bin/console db:install
+# same as: docker exec -it elabftw bin/init db:install

-Replace “elabftw” in the command above by the name of the elabftw container if yours is different (for instance if you have several containers running with redis as session handler).
-You can check this with elabctl status/docker ps
+Replace elabftw in the command above by the name of the elabftw container if yours is different (for instance if you have several containers running with redis as session handler).
+You can check this with elabctl status

 Register a Sysadmin account